Metin Oktay

-Metin Oktay (2 February 1936 – 13 September 1991) nicknamed the Uncrowned King (Taçsız Kral) by Galatasaray fans, was a Turkish footballer and one of the most successful goal scorers in Turkey.
+Metin Oktay (2 February 1936 – 13 September 1991) nicknamed the Crownless King (Taçsız Kral) by Galatasaray fans, was a Turkish footballer and one of the most successful goal scorers in Turkey.

 Early life

 Metin Oktay was born in Karşıyaka, İzmir, on 2 February 1936.
-His father was a factory worker and his mother a homemaker.
+His father was an Albanian factory worker and his mother a Turkish homemaker.

 Personal life

 Metin Oktay married Servet Kardicali on 12 May 1965, in Istanbul.
 On 9 February 1965, the couple had a daughter who was named by Metin Oktay as "Zeynep".
 She died the same day she was born.
 In 1979, Metin and Servet Oktay had a granddaughter from their son Rifat Halil Pala who was named Zeynep Pala.
 Metin Oktay lived with his family; his spouse Servet Kardicali Oktay, his son Rifat and granddaughter Zeynep until he died on 13 September 1991 in Istanbul.

 Career

 Oktay started his career at his local amateur club, Damlacık, in 1952 and moved to another amateur side, Yün Mensucat, in the following season during which he made his first appearance for the junior national team in 1954.
 He was quickly transferred to İzmirspor at the end of the season and became the top scorer with 17 goals in the İzmir League the following season, the first of many times that he would lead the top scorers in the league.
 In 1955, Gündüz Kılıç, trainer and former footballer of Galatasaray transferred him.
 Oktay, then only 19 years old, signed a five-year contract with Galatasaray in exchange for a Chevrolet car.
 Despite his young age, he was the top scorer in his first season in the Istanbul League, with 19 goals, and his team Galatasaray won the championship.
 Oktay was top scorer for four seasons in the İstanbul League and then three more in the Turkish League, thus making it seven consecutive years in the competitions he played in.

 Oktay made a record-breaking contract with Galatasaray in 1960 and because of this deal he had to divorce his wife Oya Sarı who wanted him to play for his old club İzmirspor.
 In December that year, he scored four goals (after 1, 9, 61 and 71 minutes) in a 5–0 victory against arch rivals Fenerbahçe which fixed his hero status among Galatasaray supporters.
 Songs were created for him and he became the first-ever Turkish footballer to play himself in a movie based on his life while actively pursuing his career.